yangit/flactyl/README.md

 git submodule init
 git submodule update
 ```
-How your `./ergogen` should contain latest code.
+Now your `./ergogen` should contain latest code.
+Alternatively you can proceed to [here](https://github.com/yangit/ergogen) to find contents of `./ergogen` folder.

 To build it make sure you have npm/nodejs installed: